Alphabetical List of Posts

 • Maggie Clay Beckett

 c.
-1892-1972 Founded the James H. Beckett funeral home with her husband.
-President of the New Jersey State Federation of Colored Women’s Clubs 1943-1947, as well as Vice President.
+1892-1972 Maggie Clay Beckett founded the James H. Beckett funeral home with her husband.
+Maggie was President of the New Jersey State Federation of Colored Women’s Clubs 1943-1947, as well as former Vice President.
 She was the first advisor to the Junior Federation.
-She also was instrumental in presenting a pageant with the group at the 1939 Worlds Fair.
-In…
+She was instrumental in presenting a pageant with the group at…

 • Majorie M Sweet

-1892-1963 In Newark from at least 1915.
-The Sunday Call claimed she was the first licensed woman automobile driver in NJ.
+1892-1963 The Sunday Call claimed Marjorie Sweet was the first licensed woman automobile driver in NJ.
 She became a car saleswoman at a young age in Perth Amboy.
 She graduated business school and became a secretary but soon became an automobile statistician with the Standard Oil Company.
-Then she became…
+Later, Marjorie she became head of the Research…

 • Mamie White Bridgeforth